^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-1. Diseases of the calcaneus.
+1. Diseases of the heel bone.

-Injury of the tendon, its overload due to flatfoot, and also the bruise of the calcaneus can lead to pain in the heel.
-There are also infectious prerequisites for the appearance of a "nail in the heel": gonorrhea, chlamydia and other sexually transmitted diseases can cause pain in the heel, even at rest and during sleep.
-Physicians also found that the cause of pain in the calcaneus can be chronic joint diseases, such as Bekhterev's disease, psoriatic arthritis, gout.
+Trauma to the tendon, its overload due to flat feet, as well as a bruise of the heel bone can lead to heel pain.
+There are also infectious prerequisites for the appearance of a “nail in the heel”: gonorrhea, chlamydia and other sexually transmitted diseases can cause heel pain even at rest and during sleep.
+Doctors have also found that the cause of pain in the heel bone can be chronic joint diseases, such as Bechterew's disease, psoriatic arthritis, gout.

 Fasciitis and its symptoms